 - This petition will thus treat the correct standards, like measurable equity, self-determination, and children's rights as sufficiently implied by the UN to authorize direct action against concentrations of wealth and power holding wealth made at deadly cost to others, wealth that could be used to save countless lives using measures of actual harm relative to objective thresholds, not relative to legal fictions manufactured by non-representatives.
-Fair Start-as a norm-is much more in line with the rule of law standards than the current written constitutions of UN member states and unlike those constitutions it can be implemented by all to empower. - A belief that some (mostly white) children magically deserve exponential wealth privileges based on wealth made at deadly cost to others does more to endanger than protect them.
-There is no real public obligation behind the entitlements claimed, the families are simply avoiding deriving back to the place where the obligation will be missing-their having never paid the high costs of a true social contract but taken massive benefits regardless by hiding illegitimacy. - The preemption works via a constitutive discourse (as well as preemptive interpretation of member state constitutional preambles) that holds us all accountable for ignoring in prior statements and actions the key contexts that would have avoided the climate and related crisis, and in ways that benefited us at deadly cost to others.
+Fair Start-as a norm-is much more in line with the rule of law standards than the current written constitutions of UN member states, and unlike those constitutions it can be implemented by all to empower. - A belief that some (mostly white) children magically deserve exponential wealth privileges based on wealth made at deadly cost to others does more to endanger than protect them.
+There is no real public obligation behind the entitlements claimed, the families are simply avoiding deriving back to the place where the obligation will be missing-their having never paid the high costs of a true social contract but taken massive benefits regardless by hiding illegitimacy. - The preemption works via a constitutive discourse (as well as preemptive interpretation of member state constitutional preambles) that holds us all accountable for ignoring in prior statements and actions the key contexts that would have avoided the climate and related crises, and in ways that benefited us at deadly cost to others.
 The discourse then uses accountability to shift our resources toward ensuring children are not born beneath thresholds that would make them self-determining.
-It forces key targets to admit they think some children are worth more than others, force them to pay the cost of the benefis they already received, and thereby reverses decades of philanthropy that hid the driver-doing more harm than good.
-We can;t measure reparations accurately without these truth-and-reconciliation type admissions.
-The statements can't both be right, with "activists" flooding the market with misinformation to benefit their growth-focused funders. - Humans can only constitute a just and equitable future through accurate language ("We the people" and all other constitutional preambles) that accounts for costs and benefits, obligation and the creation of power relations, language which can invert what we might otherwise believe, and our first use of power and influence to ensure we are making choices for ourselves and not others.
-The discourse will use falsifiable and fraudulent claims divide those who 1) choose to be non-constitutive and illegitimate, willing to benefit at deadly costs in terms of their birth, developmental and emancipatory positionality, under a historic lies about procreative and familial autonomy that mis-entitled massive wealth, and 2) those who are not willing to do that, and wish to be truly self-determining and free in a measurable way by ensuring through more collective family planning regimes a specific minimum ecosocial threshold-a baseline or line (reflected in things like climate debt and savings accounts, and measured using at least eight metrics) below which no child may be born, and through distribution of wealth made at deadly cost to the impoverished, a child may be born.
+It forces key targets to admit they think some children are worth more than others, forces them to pay the cost of the benefis they already received, and thereby reverses decades of "philanthropy" that hid the base driver thus doing more harm than good.
+We can't measure reparations accurately without these truth-and-reconciliation type admissions.
+Statements about interventions being acts of "mercy for animals," while based on human growth models, can't be right. - Humans can only constitute a just and equitable future through accurate language ("We the people" and all other constitutional preambles) that accounts for costs and benefits, as well as obligation and the creation of power relations, language which can invert what we might otherwise believe, and our first use of power and influence to ensure we are making choices for ourselves and not others.
+The discourse will use falsifiable and fraudulent claims to divide those who 1) choose to be non-constitutive and illegitimate, willing to benefit at deadly costs in terms of their birth, developmental and emancipatory positionality, under historic lies about procreative and familial autonomy that mis-entitled massive wealth, and 2) those who are not willing to do that, and wish to be truly self-determining and free in a measurable way by ensuring through more collective family planning regimes a specific minimum ecosocial threshold-a baseline or line (reflected in things like climate debt and savings accounts, and measured using at least eight metrics) below which no child may be born, and through distribution of wealth made at deadly cost to the impoverished, a child may be born.